ShaharHarelWeiss/Joystick-/README.md

 and rudder.
 In our aplicattion we use MVVM architecture.

-In this [link](https://youtu.be/qwIGTnreLnA) you can see a video that explains a bit about this architecture, the structure of the application and a demo of the application.
+In this [link](https://youtu.be/qwIGTnreLnA) you can see a video that explains a bit about this architecture in our project, the structure of the application and a demo of the application.

 ## Instructions: